thavinb/AmpRecon/README.md

 Ampseq is a bioinformatics analysis pipeline for amplicon sequencing data.
 Currently supporting alignment and SNP variant calling on paired-end Illumina sequencing data.

 The pipeline has capabilities to generate variant call format (VCF) files directly from a bcl directory, as well as starting from aligned CRAM formatted files stored in Sanger's internal file storage system (iRODS).
 Our pipeline allows configurable reference handling, allowing high-throughput processing of data against multiple amplicon panels in a single pipeline run.

+We opted for industry standard Burrows-Wheeler Aligner (BWA) coupled to GATK4's haplotypecaller and genotypegvcf to call variants.

 # Pipeline summary
 Using the default run options, ampseq performs the following tasks: